Non-universality for first passage percolation on the exponential of log-correlated Gaussian fields: Introduction

-\end{theorem} \begin{remark} The assumption for $\gamma<1/2$ is in some sense necessary in order to control the influence to the field in the local neighborhood of $u$ and $v$ when conditioning on the values of $\varphi_{N, v}$ and $\varphi_{N, u}$.
+\end{theorem} \begin{remark} The assumption $\gamma<1/2$ is in some sense necessary in order to control the influence to the field in the local neighborhood of $v$ and $u$ when conditioning on the values of $\varphi_{N, v}$ and $\varphi_{N, u}$.
 The larger the $\gamma$ is, the larger the typical values of $\varphi_{N, v}$ and $\varphi_{N, u}$ are when $v$ and $u$ are sampled according to the measure $\mu_\gamma$.
 It is clear that when $\gamma$ exceeds a certain threshold, the statement in the preceding theorem no longer holds.
-However, we do not attempt to achieve the sharp threshold in this work. \end{remark} \begin{remark} It remains to see what the non-universality result in our work would imply in the continuous set up.
-An interesting future direction is to investigate the behavior of the geodesic for $K$-coarse MBRW, and to decide whether its dimension is strictly larger than 1 (which is predicted to be the case for GFF).
+However, we do not attempt to achieve the sharp threshold in this work. \end{remark} \begin{remark} It remains to see what the non-universality result in our work would imply in the continuous set-up.
+An interesting future direction is to investigate the behavior of the geodesics for the FPP metric associated with the $K$-coarse MBRW, and to decide whether their dimensions are strictly larger than 1 (which is predicted to be the case for the GFF and confirmed by \cite{DG16,DZ16} when $\gamma$ is small).
 From the current work, we know that there exists a path of cardinality at most $N^{1+ \epsilon}$ which has sum of weights less than $N^{1+\epsilon}$ (see Theorem~\ref{thmgoodpath}), where $\epsilon$ vanishes as $K\to \infty$. \end{remark}

-We next describe the main ingredient for the proof of Theorem \ref{maintheorem}.
-For possible future applications in computing the heat kernel for the LBM on the continuous-analog of our $K$-coarse MBRW, we introduce a Bernoulli process $\{ \xi_{N, w}, w \in V_N \}$ (For the purpose of proving Theorem~\ref{maintheorem}, we simply set $\xi_{N,w} = 1$ for all $w$).
-Let $q$ be positive interger, $0 < p \le 1$, and we assume \begin{itemize} \item $\{ \xi_{N, w}, w \in V_N \}$ is independent of $\{ \varphi_{N,w}, w \in V_N \}$\,.
+We next describe the main ingredient in the proof of Theorem \ref{maintheorem}.
+For applications in \cite{DZZ17} on computing the heat kernel for the LBM on the continuous-analog of our $K$-coarse MBRW, we introduce a Bernoulli process $\{ \xi_{N, w}, w \in V_N \}$ (for the purpose of proving Theorem~\ref{maintheorem}, we simply set $\xi_{N,w} = 1$ for all $w$).
+Let $q$ be a positive integer, $0 < p \le 1$, and we assume \begin{itemize} \item $\{ \xi_{N, w}, w \in V_N \}$ is independent of $\{ \varphi_{N,w}, w \in V_N \}$\,.